DeanLemans/deanlemans.github.io/content/00-raw/rymes_and_poems.md

 OUR POTENTIAL JUST BEHIND THE CLOSED DOORS, OH IT SHINES SO GREAT AND BRIGHT.
 THROUGH THE KEYHOLE, WE HAVE THE KEY, UNLOCK IT YOU FUCKING IDIOT!
 BUT MY WHOLE MIND, SUPPRESSED AND FORGOTTEN, LIES BEHIND IT TOO.
 EVEN WITH THIS SLIVER OF POTENTIAL WE HAVE NOW, WE HAVE ALREADY ACHIEVED SO MUCH.

-BUT I AM SCARED TO FACE MY OWN MIND — THE SUBCON BECOMES THE CONSCIOUS, THE FORGOTTEN BECOMES REMEMBERED, THE UNACKNOWLEDGED BECOMES ACKNOWLEDGED.
+BUT I AM SCARED TO FACE MY OWN MIND, THE SUBCON BECOMES THE CONSCIOUS, THE FORGOTTEN BECOMES REMEMBERED, THE UNACKNOWLEDGED BECOMES ACKNOWLEDGED.
 BUT I STILL SLOWLY MOVE FORWARD.

 THE KEY IS IN OUR HAND.
 DON'T DELAY IT ANY LONGER.